Soul-Xettri/Meta-Automation-Page/README.md

 <img src="src/assets/1.png" alt="Category Section" width="100%"/>
 <img src="src/assets/2.png" alt="Category Section" width="100%"/>
 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvement, find bugs, or want to contribute new features, please submit a pull request or open an issue.

+## Work in Progress

+Please note that this project is still a work in progress.
+Feel free to explore the existing features and contribute to its development.

 ## License